NVIDIA/cuda-quantum/docs/sphinx/using/simulators.rst

 .. note::

     This backend requires an NVIDIA GPU, CUDA runtime libraries, as well as an MPI installation.
-See the section :ref:`dependencies-and-compatibility` for more information.
+If you are do not have these dependencies installed, you may encounter an error stating `Invalid simulator requested`.
+See the section :ref:`dependencies-and-compatibility` for more information about how to install dependencies.

 OpenMP CPU-only
 ++++++++++++++++++++++++++++++++++